Spectral Asymptotics for Perturbed Spherical Schr\"odinger Operators and Applications to Quantum Scattering: Introduction

 In this paper we will investigate perturbed spherical Schr\"odinger operators (also known as Bessel operators) \be \tau=-\frac{d^2}{dx^2}+\frac{l(l+1)}{x^2}+q(x),\quad l\ge -\frac{1}{2},\qquad x\in\R_+:=(0,+\infty), \ee where the potential $q$ is real-valued satisfying

-Note that we explicitly allow non-integer values of $l$ such that we also cover the case of arbitrary space dimension $n\ge 2$, where $l(l+1)$ has to be replaced by $l(l+n-2) + (n-1)(n-3)/4$ \cite[Sec.~17.F]{wdln}, or the case of scattering of waves and particles in conical domains \cite{che}.
+Note that we explicitly allow non-integer values of $l$ such that we also cover the case of arbitrary space dimension $n\ge 2$, where $l(l+1)$ has to be replaced by $l(l+n-2) + (n-1)(n-3)/4$ \cite[Sect.~17.F]{wdln}, or the case of scattering of waves and particles in conical domains \cite{che}.
 Due to its physical importance this equation has obtained much attention in the past and we refer for example to \cite{ahm}, \cite{ahm2}, \cite{gr}, \cite{kst}, \cite{lv}, \cite{se}, \cite{wdln} and the references therein.

 Of course one of the most interesting applications is the scattering problem in $\R^3$ with a spherically symmetric potential.
-Originating in the seminal work of Heisenberg, the question if the potential $q$ is determined by the scattering phase for one fixed value of the angular moment $l$ was investigated by several authors.
+Originating in the seminal work of Heisenberg, the question if the potential $q$ is determined by the scattering phase for one fixed value of the angular moment $l$ has a venerable history.
 In the simplest case $l=0$ this question is completely understood by now and we refer, e.g, to the monographs \cite{cs}, \cite{fad}, or \cite{Mar11}.
 However, for general $l$ this question remained open to the best of our knowledge.
 As one of our main results we will show that, in combination with the eigenvalues and norming constants, the scattering phase determines the potential uniquely.

-Our approach will be based on the Jost function \cite{jo47}.
-Basic properties of the Jost function in the case of general $l$ were first formulated in \cite{ko}.
-Asymptotics for the Jost solutions and the Jost functions are well-known and were investigated by several authors \cite{cc}, \cite{gt}, \cite{gpt}.
-Moreover, a scattering approach between the unperturbed operators for $l=0$ and $l\in(-\frac{1}{2},\frac{1}{2}]$ was recently introduced in \cite{ahm2}.